2022 Massachusetts ballot measures

 Four ballot measures were on the ballot during the 2022 Massachusetts elections which were held on November 8, 2022.
 In addition to the 4 which were certified, 24 measures failed to meet the requirements to be on the ballot.

 In Massachusetts, a constitutional amendment or proposed law can be placed on the ballot by popular petition.
-If a petition collects around 75,000 signatures, it will be considered by the General Court.
-If the General Court does not pass the proposal, the petitioners can have their proposal placed on the ballot at the next general election if they collect around 12,500 more signatures.
+If a petition collects 74,574 signatures, it will be considered by the General Court.
+If the General Court does not pass the proposal, the petitioners can have their proposal placed on the ballot at the next general election if they collect 12,429 more signatures.
 In addition, a law passed by the General Court can be put to a veto referendum, in which the law must be passed by popular vote.
 In 2022, 1 constitutional amendment, 2 proposed laws, and 1 veto referendum were placed on the ballot.